-While there are varying applications of Applied Behavior Analysis, AHSS takes a holistic approach in implementing the core methodologies of Applied Behavior Analysis, or ABA therapy, to build on a child’s skills and further develop capabilities.
-These methods include pairing and play, Discrete Trial Training (DTT), Pivotal Response Training, Natural Environment Teaching (NET), Verbal Behavior (VB), and more!
+While there are varying applications of Applied Behavior Analysis, or ABA therapy, AHSS takes a holistic approach in implementing the core methodologies of ABA therapy to build on a child’s skills and further develop capabilities.
+These methods include pairing and play, Discrete Trial Training (DTT), Pivotal Response Training, Natural Environment Teaching (NET), Verbal Behavior (VB), and more.

 ABA can be used to teach a variety of skills and positive behaviors, including:

 - Self-help skills (toileting, dressing, bathing, etc.)